 Consideration was given to the aspirations for the agency and many themes emerged – A new beginning, an opportunity, a challenge.
 From debate and conjecture, the name Tusla emerged as a fitting logo for the Child and Family Agency.
 While the word borrows from the Irish words ‘tus’ + ‘lá’, Tusla is a completely new word reflecting a shared desire for a new beginning, forging a new identity.
 A new word, a new way of working.

-- responsibility for ensuring that every child in the State attends school or otherwise receives an education, and for providing education welfare services to support and monitor children’s attendance, participation and retention in education;
+- Responsibility for ensuring that every child in the State attends school or otherwise receives an education, and for providing educational welfare services to support and monitor children’s attendance, participation and retention in education;

-- ensuring that the best interests of the child guides all decisions affecting individual children;
+- Ensuring that the best interests of the child guide all decisions affecting individual children;

 The Child and Family Agency’s services include a range of universal and targeted services: